hopegardenuk/hopegarden.uk/content/english/workshops.md

 | *Fri&nbsp;13&nbsp;Sep* | 🪲 Wildlife ID              | [Hope Garden](https://w3w.co/present.purifier.canyons) | Yusef Samari                 | *10am-12pm*<br>A general wildlife identification and engagement session, designed specifically for schools, with a highly experienced & enthusiastic ecologist                   |
 | *Fri&nbsp;20&nbsp;Sep* | 🌐 Garden&nbsp;design            | School                                                 | Marianne Jones & Jake Rayson | *10am-12pm*<br>Using mood boards, sketches and simple models, Marianne will explore different ideas for the design of the wildlife garden, including the children in the process |
 | *Fri&nbsp;14&nbsp;Feb* | 🧑‍🤝‍🧑&nbsp;Community&nbsp;Assembly       | School                                                 | Ophelia Camp                 | *10am-12pm*<br>A workshop exploring the inclusive decision-making aspects of a Community Assembly, created for children by an experienced facilitator & educator                 |

+This project is funded by the Local Places for Nature scheme.
+It is being delivered by The National Lottery Heritage Fund in partnership with the Welsh Government.